 Extra features include the access to 30,000+ radio stations, uncompressed playback, customizable equalizer and social network integration.
 The latter means you can share what you listen to with you friends in Facebook and Google+.

-Here’s why LOOP is a top iOS music app:
+Here’s why VOX player is the best iOS music app: